Shawcs/kafka-demo/setup/README.md

 end of configuration for kafka brokers

-# tuning of the JVM
+# Tuning of the JVM
 the JVM can run out of memory if you have some zookeeper/kafka instances running this depend on the work load of the servers. it's recommended to run some test on the machine to define your needs  (help  http://blog.ippon.fr/2013/11/15/cas-pratique-de-tuning-jvm-dune-application/)